erikssod/CXpipeline/data_analysis/README.md

-Data Analysis modules go here
+##Data Analysis modules

+These are tools designed to be run in as standalone scripts to provide graphical informationon collected datasets.

+## Current available tools
-Xprep Graphs for a single dataset (Kate)
+* Xprep Graphs for a single dataset

-Unit Cell Analysis (Amy)
+* Unit Cell Analysis